afterpay/sdk-ios/docs/src/getting-started/checkout-v2.md

   },
   shippingOptionDidChange: { shippingOption, completion in
-    // Optionally update your application model with the selected shipping option },
+    // Optionally update your application model with the selected shipping option
+    // To update the shipping method, pass in a shippingOptionUpdate object to
+    // completion, otherwise pass nil
+  },
   completion: { result in
     switch result {